• Latest

 Why is doomscrolling addictive?

 People may find different reasons why they enjoy doomscrolling.
-However, some popular reasons include the feeling of being in control, the adrenaline rush, and the satisfaction of completing a difficult task.
+However, some popular reasons include feeling in control, the adrenaline rush, and the satisfaction of completing a difficult task.

 Doomscrolling is a very satisfying experience because it allows you to feel in control – you’re the one who decides when to run and when to fight.
 It’s also an adrenaline rush because you never know what will happen next.
 And finally, completing a difficult task is rewarding – it feels great to overcome a challenge finally!

-So, if you’re looking for an addictive gaming experience that will keep you entertained for hours on end, doomscrolling is the way to go!
+So, if you’re looking for an addictive gaming experience that will keep you entertained for hours, doomscrolling is the way to go!

 Why is doomscrolling bad?

 Doomscrolling, or simply scrolling through long pages of content without stopping to take in any of it, is commonly seen as an inefficient way of consuming information.
 Rather than reading and absorbing information in small chunks, doomscrolling allows the mind to wander and becomes a way of avoiding learning.
-This can have negative consequences for your educational and professional development and your ability to think critically and problem solve.
+This can negatively affect your educational and professional development and your ability to think critically and problem-solve.

 1. Wallstreet Journal: Doomscrolling: Why We Just Can’t Look Away